ritikalath/NLP_TeamRAMA/README.md

 The ClariQ dataset contists of:

-User Request: an initial user request in the conversational form e.g. What is Fickle Creek Farm, with a label reflects if clarification is needed ranged from 1 to 4.
+**User Request** : an initial user request in the conversational form e.g. What is Fickle Creek Farm, with a label reflects if clarification is needed ranged from 1 to 4.

-Clarification questions: a set of possible clarifying questions. e.g. do you want to know the location of fickle creek farm?
+**Clarification questions**: a set of possible clarifying questions. e.g. do you want to know the location of fickle creek farm?

-User Answers: each questions is supplied with a user answer. e.g. no i want to find out where can i purchase fickle creek farm products.
+**User Answers**: each questions is supplied with a user answer. e.g. no i want to find out where can i purchase fickle creek farm products.

 We broadly divide our task into two parts: